ryanslikesocool/Frames/README.md

 ![Stack Demo](https://raw.githubusercontent.com/ryanslikesocool/Unity-UI-Layout/master/images/StackPreview.gif)

 # Unity-UI-Layout
 A set of Framer X-esque elements and tools for Unity 2018.3+.
-Probably works on some earlier versions but I haven't tested it and don't plan to.

 ## Frame
 Frames are pretty much mostly boxes that can be used as content for stacks.
 ![Stack Inspector Preview](https://raw.githubusercontent.com/ryanslikesocool/Unity-UI-Layout/master/images/FrameInspectorPreview.png)
 **Frame Features Included**
-- Types of corners, such as Round and Smooth
+- Types of corners (Round, Smooth)
-- Instant mesh recreation on all changes except size change
+- Instant mesh recreation on all changes
 - Ability to change corner radius
 - Ability to have split corner radiuses
 - Ability to change level of detail